GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/03.621-630/01.Men-of-God,-Arise!/docs.md

 ---
+title: |
-title: 621.
-Men of God, Arise!
+    621. Men of God, Arise! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 621.
+Men of God, Arise!.
+The whole wide world is pleading: Ye men of God arise!
+His providence is leading To many'a glad surprise, Lo!  ev'ry sky is bright'ning, Rich promise clothes the soil; Wide fields for harvest whit'ning, Invite the reaper's; toil.
+    keywords:  |
-    keywords: Christ in Song, Men of God, Arise!, The whole wide world is pleading,
+        Christ in Song, adventhymnals, advent hymnals, Men of God, Arise!, The whole wide world is pleading.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 621. MEN OF GOD, ARISE!
+####  Christ in Song,

 ```txt
 1.